Mark Tacher

-Mark Tacher Feingold (born 15 September 1977) is a Mexican actor, musician, vocalist, guitarist, and a television host.
-He began as a television host in 1996, and has starred in a reality show, TV series, and telenovelas including La Hija del Mariachi, Verano de amor, Alma de Hierro, Para Volver a Amar, Mujeres Asesinas, Triunfo del Amor, La Voz...
+Mark Tacher Feingold (born 17 September 1977) is a Mexican actor, musician, vocalist, guitarist, and a television host.
+He began as a television host in 1996, and has starred in a reality show, TV series, and telenovelas including La hija del mariachi, Verano de amor, Alma de Hierro, Para Volver a Amar, Mujeres Asesinas, Triunfo del Amor, La Voz...
 México, Abismo de pasión, Qué pobres tan ricos, and Que te perdone Dios.

 Biography

 Mark Tacher was born in Mexico City, Mexico, D.F.
 Mark holds a degree in acting, has a background in music and singing, speaks three languages (Spanish, English and Hebrew), and has also modeled several brands of clothing and footwear.

-He holds a degree in performance studies, obtained at Azteca CEFAT (El Centro de Formación de Actores para la Televisión) in Mexico (1997-1999).
+He holds a degree in performance studies, obtained at Azteca CEFAT (El Centro de Formación de Actores para la Televisión) in Mexico (1997–1999).
 He studied music, guitar, singing, and DJ at Academia G. Martell in Mexico.
-From 2005-2006, Mark studied acting at Tecnicas de Perfeccionamiento Actoral, La Verdad sin Esfuerzo with the help from Prof. Nelson Ortega in Venezuela.
+From 2005 to 2006, Mark studied acting at Tecnicas de Perfeccionamiento Actoral, La Verdad sin Esfuerzo with the help from Prof. Nelson Ortega in Venezuela.

-Mark made his television appearance as the host in Nintendomanía (1996-1998), then later appeared in Vision Real (1998), Atrévete (1999) and Ciclón Azteca (2003).
+Mark made his television appearance as the host in Nintendomanía (1996–1998), then later appeared in Vision Real (1998), Atrévete (1999) and Ciclón Azteca (2003).
 He's also acted in theatrical plays, television series, Mexican telenovelas, and has hosted several television programs.

 As well as acting in Mexican telenovelas, Mark also starred in telenovelas in Venezuela and Colombia.
 He received two awards, including best actor, in Venezuela for his role in Mujer con pantalones (2005).
-Mark is still known for his excellent acting in the Colombian telenovela La Hija del Mariachi (2006), a telenovela that was a great success in Colombia and which was also acclaimed internationally.
+Mark is still known for his acting in the Colombian telenovela La hija del mariachi (2006), a successful telenovela in Colombia and acclaimed internationally.